Supreme Court Rejects Case Over Confederate Emblem On Mississippi Flag

 In his appeal to the Supreme Court, Moore argued that the lower court interpreted the 14th Amendment's equal protection clause too narrowly.

 He called for the Supreme Court to declare Mississippi statutes on how the flag should be designed and displayed as unconstitutional.
-He also wanted the justices to deem unconstitutional a statute that called for school children in the state — such as his own daughter — to be taught "proper respect" for the flag and for the " 'official pledge of the State of Mississippi,' which reads: I salute the flag of Mississippi and the sovereign state for which it stands with pride in her history and achievements and with confidence in her future under the guidance of Almighty God."
+He also wanted the justices to deem unconstitutional a statute that called for schoolchildren in the state — such as his own daughter — to be taught "proper respect" for the flag and for the " 'official pledge of the State of Mississippi,' which reads: I salute the flag of Mississippi and the sovereign state for which it stands with pride in her history and achievements and with confidence in her future under the guidance of Almighty God."

 "The message in Mississippi's flag has always been one of racial hostility and insult and it is pervasive and unavoidable by both children and adults," Moore's appeal reads.
 "The state's continued expression of its message of racial disparagement sends a message to African-American citizens of Mississippi that they are second class citizens."